Skip to main content

 export SLACK_API_TOKEN=xoxb-***

-Then, verify the following code works on the Python REPL (you can start it by just python).
+Then, verify the following code works on the Python REPL (you can start it using just python):

 import os